 “Your father’s right,” she said.
 “Mockingbirds don’t do one thing but make music for us to enjoy.
 They don’t eat up people’s gardens, don’t nest in corncribs, they don’t do one thing but sing their hearts out for us.
 That’s why it’s a sin to kill a mockingbird.”

 On the one hand, these lines show that Scout is learning that the community she lives in shares a set of values.
 Atticus isn’t the only person who thinks it’s a sin to kill a mockingbird; Miss Maudie, the neighbor across the street, does, too.
-Ultimately, the mockingbird is a symbol of goodness and hope, so this passage teaches readers about the difference between good and evil.
-The mockingbird and what it represents is “good,” and killing it—or, rather, destroying innocence—is evil.
+Ultimately, the mockingbird symbolizes goodness and hope, so this passage teaches readers about the difference between good and evil.
+The mockingbird represents “good,” and killing it—or, rather, destroying innocence—is evil.